VeGiTo4u/Kafka-MySQL-Stream/README.md

-**Kafka to MySQL Stream**

-This project demonstrates a Kafka-to-MySQL streaming pipeline with incremental loading and parallel consumers writing JSON outputs.
-It showcases how to integrate Kafka producers, consumers, and MySQL while ensuring data consistency and parallelism.

-Project Overview
-	•	Data is first loaded into MySQL.
-	•	A Kafka producer publishes data from MySQL into a Kafka topic.
-	•	A Kafka consumer group with 5 instances consumes the messages.
-	•	Each consumer writes its own JSON file (for example, consumer1.json, consumer2.json, etc.).
-	•	Incremental loading ensures that only records greater than the last-read timestamp are published to Kafka, avoiding duplicates.

-This simulates a real-world data pipeline where data ingestion, message streaming, and storage/output are automated and consistent.

-Features
-	•	MySQL → Kafka → JSON streaming flow
-	•	Incremental loading (no duplicate records)
-	•	5 parallel consumers writing independent JSON files
-	•	Scalable consumer group (can increase or decrease instances)
-	•	Timestamp-based checkpointing for consistent ingestion

-Tech Stack
-	•	Apache Kafka – Message streaming platform
-	•	MySQL – Relational database for source data
-	•	Python / Java (for producer and consumers)
-	•	JSON – Output format for consumer writes

-How It Works
-	1. Data is loaded into MySQL tables.
-	2. The producer script reads from MySQL, checks the last-read timestamp, and publishes only new records to a Kafka topic.
-	3. Kafka consumers (5 instances under the same consumer group) consume the messages.
-	4. Kafka distributes partitions among them, and each consumer writes messages into its own JSON file.
-	5. Example output files: consumer1.json, consumer2.json, consumer3.json, consumer4.json, consumer5.json.

-Project Structure
-	•	producer – Code for MySQL to Kafka publishing
-	•	consumers – Code for Kafka to JSON writing
-	•	config – Config files for Kafka and MySQL
-	•	sample_data – Example MySQL data
-	•	output – JSON outputs from consumers
-	•	README.md – Project documentation

-Key Learning Outcomes
-	•	Setting up incremental streaming pipelines
-	•	Preventing duplicates with timestamp-based incremental loading
-	•	Understanding Kafka consumer groups and load distribution
-	•	Writing streaming data into structured JSON outputs

-Future Improvements
-	•	Add Docker setup for easier environment configuration
-	•	Implement schema validation for JSON files
-	•	Extend pipeline with real-time dashboards using Kafka + Spark/Flink
-	•	Push JSON outputs into a NoSQL store like MongoDB

-License

-This project is open-source and available under the MIT License.
+⚡ Kafka to MySQL Stream

+Welcome to the Kafka to MySQL Stream Project repository! 🚀 This project demonstrates a real-time streaming pipeline from MySQL → Kafka → JSON outputs, with incremental loading and parallel consumers.
+Designed as a portfolio project, it highlights practical data engineering concepts like streaming ingestion, consumer parallelism, and duplicate prevention.

+⸻

+🏗️ Data Architecture

+The architecture follows a Producer–Broker–Consumer flow:

+1. MySQL (Source): Data is loaded into MySQL tables.
+2. Kafka Producer: Reads MySQL data and publishes only incremental records based on the last-read timestamp.
+3. Kafka Broker: Manages the published data streams.
+4. Kafka Consumers (5 Instances): Consume messages in parallel and write separate JSON files (consumer1.json, consumer2.json, etc.).

+📖 Project Overview

+This project involves:
+	1. Incremental Data Ingestion: Load new records from MySQL into Kafka without duplicates.
+	2. Streaming Pipeline: Leverage Kafka for distributing messages across multiple consumers.
+	3. Parallel Consumers: Run 5 consumer instances under a consumer group, each writing to its own JSON file.
+	4. Scalable Architecture: The consumer group can be expanded or reduced depending on workload.

+🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:
+	•	Apache Kafka
+	•	Real-time Data Streaming
+	•	MySQL Data Integration
+	•	Parallel Processing with Consumer Groups
+	•	JSON-based Data Outputs

+⸻

+🛠️ Tech Stack
+	•	Apache Kafka – Distributed message streaming platform
+	•	MySQL/MySQL Workbench – Relational database for source data
+	•	Python / Java – For Kafka producer & consumers
+	•	JSON – Output format for processed messages

+⸻

+🚀 Project Workflow

+Objective

+Build a real-time pipeline that streams MySQL data to Kafka and outputs JSON files through multiple consumers with incremental loading.

+Workflow Steps
+	1. Load Data into MySQL – Insert records into MySQL database tables.
+	2. Producer – Reads new records (greater than last timestamp) and publishes them into a Kafka topic.
+	3. Kafka Broker – Distributes data to consumers.
+	4. Consumers – 5 parallel instances consume the messages and each writes its own JSON file.
+	5. Output – Clean, duplicate-free JSON files per consumer instance.

+⸻

+📂 Repository Structure

+kafka-to-mysql-stream/
+│
+├── producer/             # Producer code (MySQL → Kafka)
+│
+├── consumers/            # Consumer code (Kafka → JSON)
+│
+├── config/               # Config files for Kafka and MySQL │
+├── sample_data/          # Example MySQL datasets
+│
+├── output/               # JSON outputs from consumers │
+├── docs/                 # Documentation & architecture diagrams
+│   ├── kafka_mysql_architecture.png
+│   └── design_notes.md
+│
+├── README.md             # Project overview and instructions
+├── LICENSE               # License information
+└── .gitignore            # Git ignore file

+🎯 Key Learning Outcomes
+	•	Setting up a Kafka producer connected to MySQL
+	•	Using timestamps for incremental loading and duplicate prevention
+	•	Understanding Kafka consumer groups and partition assignment
+	•	Implementing parallel consumers writing to JSON files

+⸻

+🚀 Future Improvements
+	•	🐳 Add Docker setup for seamless environment configuration
+	•	📑 Implement schema validation for JSON output files
+	•	📊 Extend with real-time dashboards using Kafka + Spark/Flink
+	•	🗄️ Push consumer JSON outputs into a NoSQL store like MongoDB

+⸻

+🛡️ License

+This project is licensed under the MIT License.
+You are free to use, modify, and share this project with proper attribution.

+⸻

+🌟 About Me

+Hi there!
+I’m Krrish Sethiya.
+I’m a 3rd Year Grad at Medicaps University, Indore, currently upskilling myself in Data Engineering and Streaming Technologies.